-Planning to dine out for a holiday meal?
+Planning on dining out for a holiday meal?
 Great!
 We are so pleased to have you as our guest!
 Let the planning begin.

 Once the dining room planning is set, what’s next?
 It’s time to do some marketing!
 We make sure all our social media campaigns are scheduled accordingly, and all our support materials are created.
 We feel this will best promote our holiday seatings and help us reach our seating goal.